LukasBommes/PV-Hawk/_sources/installation.rst.txt

     --gpus=all \
     -v /tmp/.X11-unix:/tmp/.X11-unix:rw \
     -v "$(pwd)":/pvextractor \
-    pvextractor-geo \
+    lubo1994/pv-drone-inspect:latest \
     bash

-This should start an interactive terminal session in the Docker container you just built.
+This should start an interactive shell in the Docker container.
+Run the tests in that shell with

-If you encounter a "permission denied" error make the entrypoint script executable by running

 .. code-block:: console

-  chmod +x docker-entrypoint.sh

-from the project's root directory.
+  python -m unittest tests/**/test_*.py

+If everything was installed correctly you should see an `OK` message after a few minutes.
+If you see any failures, confirm that you followed the steps above correctly.
+You can also open an issue in the GitHub repository.